kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

         use_grpc: true
 ```

 You need especially to pay attention to the `in_cluster_url` field, which is how Kiali backend contacts the Jaeger service.
-In general, this URL is written using Kubernetes domain names in the form of `http://service.namespace`, plus eventually a path.
+In general, this URL is written using Kubernetes domain names in the form of `http://service.namespace`, plus a path.

 If you're not sure about this URL, try to find your Jaeger service and its exposed ports: